 On this dayFeb 01, 1965

-Dr. King and Hundreds of Voting Rights Protestors Arrested
+Dr. King and Hundreds of Voting Rights Activists Arrested

 In early 1965, civil rights groups including the Student Nonviolent Coordinating Committee (SNCC) and the Southern Christian Leadership Conference (SCLC) began concentrating on voter registration in Selma, Alabama—a city with the lowest voter registration record in the state's Black Belt region.

-Dallas County Sheriff Jim Clark, others in local law enforcement, and county registration employees regularly used violence, discrimination, and intimidation to prevent black residents of Selma from registering to vote.
-Though African Americans constituted approximately fifty percent of Selma's population in the 1960s, only one to two percent were registered voters.
+Dallas County Sheriff Jim Clark, others in local law enforcement, and county registration employees regularly used violence, discrimination, and intimidation to prevent Black residents of Selma from registering to vote.
+Though African Americans constituted approximately 50% of Selma's population in the 1960s, only 1-2% were registered voters.

 The arrests of Dr. King and the other civil rights activists resulted in protests in which African Americans were injured and killed.
 Despite these attacks, Dr. King and other civil rights leaders continued their work and organized another voting rights march from Selma to Montgomery the following month.